gpwen/vim-installer-mui2/wiki-pages/testcases.markdown

 2. Verify that "Open With ..." context menu items has been removed.

-3. Verify that "Open With Vim" context menu item has been removed.
+3. Verify that "Edit With Vim" context menu item has been removed.